 Intellectual property and other protected rights

-Where Products are manufactured on the basis of ideas, proposals, models, drawings, Customizations or samples of the Customer, the Customer guarantees that no protected rights of third parties are breached.
+Where Products are manufactured on the basis of ideas, proposals, models, drawings, Customisations or samples of the Customer, the Customer guarantees that no protected rights of third parties are breached.
 In any legal proceedings relating to the (alleged) infringement of patent rights, trademark rights, protection of designs, trade secrets or copyrights of third parties, the Customer will indemnify and hold harmless Alfen from all (damage) claims of third parties and resulting costs.
 The Customer will participate in or take over legal proceedings immediately if Alfen asks Customer to do so.

 All ideas, inventions, designs and samples, works protected by copyright, patents, design rights, trademarks, copy rights and trade secrets and all knowhow or other intellectual property related to Products manufactured by Alfen or generated within the execution of an agreement, and all techniques applied by Alfen to manufacture and design the Products, preliminary to or upon processing of an order, shall always remain or become as the case may be the exclusive sole (intellectual) property of Alfen.

-Firmware
+Firmware and data

 Integrated software (the ‘Firmware’) may be installed on Products delivered by Alfen.
 For some Products delivered by Alfen, it is possible that the Customer – against payment – uses Alfen’s so-called ‘ICU Connect’ solutions (‘ICU Connect’).
 The Firmware and the ICU Connect solutions are subject to copyright and other intellectual property rights of Alfen or its licensors.
 No intellectual property rights are transferred to the Customer.
 The Customer guarantees Alfen and its licensors that the Customer will not violate any of these rights.

 Access to ICU Connect is subject to terms of use (ACE - ICU Connect User Terms.pdf).
 The Customer and third parties gaining access to ICU Connect via the Customer as far as allowed and applicable, (the ‘Users’), must strictly adhere to the terms of use for ICU Connect at all times.
 If and as soon as the Customer or a User uses ICU Connect, the Customer respectively the User agrees to these terms of use.

+Each Product generates data, which is produced by the electronic systems contained in it.
+All data generated by it is the joint property of Alfen and the Customer.
+Alfen has access to all data generated by the Products and will use this data for diagnosis and maintenance.

 Confidential information and confidentiality